GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 Whether one string or two are provided, the `URLPattern` constructor will parse the full URL pattern, breaking it up into URL components, and map each portion of the larger pattern to the corresponding component.
-This means that under the hood, each `URLPattern` object created with strings ends up being represented the same as an equivalent `URLPattern` object created with an object.
+This means that under the hood, each `URLPattern` created with strings ends up being represented the same as an equivalent `URLPattern` created with an object.
 The strings constructor is just a shortcut, for those who prefer a less verbose interface.